 The Company has been assigned by the FSA as a Final Designated Parent Company who must calculate a consolidated capital adequacy ratio according to the Capital Adequacy Notice on Final Designated Parent Company in April 2011.
 Since then, we have been calculating our consolidated capital adequacy ratio according to the Capital Adequacy Notice on Final Designated Parent Company.
+The Capital Adequacy Notice on Final Designated Parent Company.
 The Capital Adequacy Notice on Final Designated Parent Company has been revised to be in line with Basel 2.5 and Basel III since then.
 We have calculated a Basel III-based consolidated capital adequacy ratio from the end of March 2013.
 Basel 2.5 includes significant change in calculation method of market risk and Basel III includes redefinition of capital items for the purpose of requiring higher quality of capital and expansion of the scope of credit risk-weighted assets calculation.

-In accordance with Article 2 of the Capital Adequacy Notice on Final Designated Parent Company, our consolidated capital adequacy ratio is currently calculated based on the amounts of common equity Tier 1 capital, Tier 1 capital (sum of common equity Tier 1 capital and additional Tier 1 capital), total capital (sum of Tier 1 capital and Tier 2 capital), credit risk-weighted assets, market risk and operational risk.
-As of March 31, 2020, our common equity Tier 1 capital ratio (common equity Tier 1 capital divided by risk-weighted assets) is 15.34%, Tier 1 capital ratio (Tier 1 capital divided by risk-weighted assets) is 16.40% and consolidated capital adequacy ratio (total capital divided by risk-weighted assets) is 16.60% and we were in compliance with the requirement for each ratio set out in the Capital Adequacy Notice on Final Designated Parent Company, etc. (required level including applicable minimum consolidated capital buffers as of March 31, 2020 is 7.51% for the common equity Tier 1 capital ratio, 9.01% for the Tier 1 capital ratio and 11.01% for the consolidated capital adequacy ratio).
+In accordance with Article 2 of the Capital Adequacy Notice on Final Designated Parent Company, our consolidated capital adequacy ratio is currently calculated based on the amounts of common equity Tier 1 capital, Tier 1 capital (sum of common equity Tier 1 capital and Tier 2 capital), total capital (sum of Tier 1 capital and Tier 2 capital), credit risk-weighted assets, market risk and operational risk.
+As of March 31, 2021, our common equity Tier 1 capital ratio is 15.81%, Tier 1 capital ratio is 17.80% and consolidated capital adequacy ratio is 17.83% and we are in compliance with the requirement for each ratio set out in the Capital Adequacy Notice on Final Designated Parent Company, etc. (required level including applicable minimum consolidated capital buffers as of March 31, 2021 is 7.52% for the common equity Tier 1 capital ratio, 9.02% for the Tier 1 capital ratio and 11.02% for the consolidated capital adequacy ratio).